mozilla/webtools-workermgmt/application/docs/readme.txt

-2. Build a controller that extends Controller (application/classes/controller.php) to handle the Form submission
+2. Build a controller that extends Controller_Filing (application/classes/controller/filing.php)
+     to handle the Form submission

    Do all the normal Kohana stuff to validate the form input as needed, once that